 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-Zoho Projects has three plans: a free plan for up to three users, a Premium plan priced at $4 per user, per month(annually) and an Enterprise plan for $9 per user, per month (annually).
+Zoho Projects has three plans: a free plan for up to five users, a Premium plan priced at $4 per user, per month (when billed annually) and an Enterprise plan for $9 per user, per month (when billed annually).

-Zoho Projects scores 4.3/5 according to our research team, and was our best value provider with a 4.7/5 score for pricing – it has the cheapest paid plan out of the 14 project management software programs we tested and more than holds its own against other industry-leading project management software.
+Zoho Projects scores 4.3/5 according to our research team, and was our best value provider with a 4.7/5 score for pricing.
+It has the cheapest paid plan out of the 14 project management software programs we tested and more than holds its own against other industry-leading project management software.
 If you want more oversight over your team’s work and a better handle on the progress of your projects but don’t have a huge software budget, Zoho is an astute choice.

 Price (annually) The amount you'll pay per month, when billed annually | Users | Projects/Boards | Number of automations | Gantt Chart | Resource management | Time Tracking | ||